-Family Relations Course
+Family Relations Course (Zoom)

 Course Hours: 21: 3 days

 Registration closes 5 days prior to the start of the course.
 Full payment is due before registration can be confirmed.
 A 15% admin fee (plus HST) will be charged on cancellations made more than 14 days before the start date of the course date.
 No cancellations after that point.

 A certificate of participation will be granted at the end of the final day of the course.